-Level Crossings are denoted by a cross on top of a vertical line above the elevation profile.
+Level Crossing Level crossings are denoted by a cross on top of a vertical line above the elevation profile.
 This marker indicates the centre of the level crossing.
 Level crossings can be subject to change, so these are provided as a guide only.